DHTMLX/docs-suite/docs/form/api/form_beforesend_event.md

 @signature: {'beforeSend: () => boolean;'}

-@params:

 @returns:

-- result		boolean			true/false, to allow/forbid a form sending to the server
+Return `true/false` to allow/forbid a form sending to the server.

 @example:
 form.events.on("BeforeSend", function(){